Pan (genus): Chimpanzee vs. bonobo

 Anatomical differences between the common chimpanzee and the bonobo are slight.
-Both are omnivorous adapted to a mainly frugivorous diet.
-However, sexual and social behaviours are markedly different.
-The common chimpanzee has a troop culture based on beta males led by an alpha male, and highly complex social relationships.
-The bonobo, on the other hand, has egalitarian, nonviolent, matriarchal, sexually receptive behaviour.
+Both are omnivorous, adapted to a mainly frugivorous diet.
+However, sexual and social behaviours differ.
+Chimpanzees have a troop culture based on beta males led by an alpha male.
+The bonobo, on the other hand, has more egalitarian, matriarchal, and sexually receptive behaviour.
 Bonobos frequently have sex, sometimes to help prevent and resolve conflicts.
 Different groups of chimpanzees also have different cultural behaviour with preferences for types of tools.
-The common chimpanzee tends to display greater aggression than does the bonobo.
+Chimpanzee aggression tends to be more severe and deadly than bonobo aggression.
 The average captive chimpanzee sleeps 9 hours and 42 minutes per day.

 Contrary to what the scientific name (Pan troglodytes) may suggest, chimpanzees do not typically spend their time in caves, but there have been reports of some of them seeking refuge in caves because of the heat during daytime.

 Chimpanzees

 Social structure

 Chimpanzees live in large multi-male and multi-female social groups, which are called communities.
 Within a community, the position of an individual and the influence the individual has on others dictates a definite social hierarchy.
 Chimpanzees live in a leaner hierarchy wherein more than one individual may be dominant enough to dominate other members of lower rank.
 Typically, a dominant male is referred to as the alpha male.
 The alpha male is the highest-ranking male that controls the group and maintains order during disputes.
 In chimpanzee society, the 'dominant male' sometimes is not the largest or strongest male but rather the most manipulative and political male that can influence the goings on within a group.
 Male chimpanzees typically attain dominance by cultivating allies who will support that individual during future ambitions for power.
 The alpha male regularly displays by puffing his normally slim coat up to increase view size and charge to seem as threatening and as powerful as possible; this behaviour serves to intimidate other members and thereby maintain power and authority, and it may be fundamental to the alpha male's holding on to his status.
 Lower-ranking chimpanzees will show respect by submissively gesturing in body language or reaching out their hands while grunting.
 Female chimpanzees will show deference to the alpha male by presenting their hindquarters.